Biden Pushes New Student Loan SAVE Plan Amid Republican Resistance

 Just over two months since the US Supreme Court ruled against the administration’s plan to outright forgive about $400 billion in student debt — up to $20,000 each for millions of Americans — President Biden is now trying to make repaying student loans more affordable.

-“I'm proud to announce a new program called the SAVE plan,” the President said at a news conference on August 22, “It's the most affordable student loan plan ever.”
+“I'm proud to announce a new program called the SAVE plan,” the President said at a news conference August 22, “It's the most affordable student loan plan ever.”

 Under the SAVE (Saving on a Valuable Education) plan, payments are based on the borrower’s income, not the size of the loan.
-Such income-driven repayment (IDR) plans are not new, but Education Undersecretary James Kvaal said this one is more forgiving than others.
+Such income-driven repayment (IDR) plans are not new, but Education Undersecretary James Kvaal says this one is more forgiving than others.

-“If you earn less than about $15 an hour, you don’t have to make payments,” Secretary Kvaal explained in an interview this week, “and that’s because we don’t think student loans should come before the essentials and above that, you pay an affordable percentage of your income.”
+“If you earn less than about $15 an hour, you don’t have to make payments,” Secretary Kvaal explained in an interview this week, “and that’s because we don’t think student loans should come before the essentials, and above that, you pay an affordable percentage of your income.”

 Other similar repayment plans set monthly payments at about 10% of the borrower’s income.
 The SAVE plan sets payments at 5% of the borrower’s income.